All About T-shirt Quilts

 Crazy Quilt Style

 Look: This style of quilt is very simplistic because it is laid out in a checkerboard pattern.
-When you look at it, your brain easily recognizes the pattern and you go on.
-There is nothing there to grab you attention and keep you looking at the quilt.
+When you look at it, your brain easily recognizes the pattern, and you go on.
+There is nothing there to grab your attention and keep you looking at the quilt.
 The style is very regimented.

 Feel: Stiff!
 The iron-on backing that is applied to the backs of the T-shirts, is to stiffen them enough so they can be sewn to cotton fabric.
 This can make this style of quilt stiff and heavy.